lavalibs/lavalink.js/README.md

       userID: '', // the user ID of your bot
       hosts: {
         rest: '', // the http host of your lavalink instance (optional)
-        ws: '', // the ws host of your lavalink instance (optional) },
+        ws: '', // the ws host of your lavalink instance (optional, but highly recommended) },
     });
   }